‘We were a bit too ambitious’ – how AMD is upping the game with FidelityFX Super Resolution

-Earlier this year, AMD launched its exciting FidelityFX Super Resolution (FSR) technology, which promises to bring PC gamers improved performance while running graphically-intensive games.
+AMD launched its exciting new FidelityFX Super Resolution (FSR) technology in June, promising to bring PC gamers improved performance while running graphically intensive games.

 We chatted to Nick Thibieroz, Director of Game Engineering at AMD, about FidelityFX Super Resolution and how it came about.